scottstanfield/newmac/readme.md

 Tab           | Option
 :-------------|:---------
 General       | ✓ Show (Hard disks & External Disks)
-Sidebar       | × All My Files†
+General       | New Finder windows shows: Desktop Sidebar       | × AirDrop†
-Sidebar       | × AirDrop
+Sidebar       | ✓ (your home)
-Sidebar       | ✓ (your home) and drag to the top in the finder menu Sidebar       | ✓ Hard Disks
+Sidebar       | ✓ Hard Disks
+Sidebar       | × Tags
-Advanced      | ✓ Show all filename extension‡ Advanced      | ✓ Keep folders on top
-Advanced      | When performing search (Search the current folder)
+Advanced      | ✓ Show all filename extension‡ Advanced      | × Show warning before changing an extension◊ Advanced      | ✓ Remove items from trash after 30 days Advanced      | ✓ Keep folders on top (both options) Advanced      | When performing search (Search the current folder)

 Note:

-† AirDrop and AllMyFiles are accessible from the Finder "Go" menu.
-They're used too infrequently to deserve a top spot.
+† AirDrop is accessible from the Finder "Go" menu.
 ‡ `CMD + SHIFT + .` will toggle hidden files on and off
+◊ YOLO

 Favorites order in the Finder pane (you can drag to re-order items):